quicwg/multipath/draft-ietf-quic-multipath.md

 As specified in {{Section 9.3 of QUIC-TRANSPORT}}, the server is expected to send a new address validation token to a client following the successful validation of a new client address.
-In situations where multiple paths are activated, the client may be recipient of several tokens, each tied to a different address.
+In situations where multiple paths are established, the client may have received several tokens, each tied to a different address.
 When considering using a token for subsequent connections, the client ought to carefully select the token to use, due to the inherent ambiguity associated with determining the exact address to which a token is bound.
 To alleviate such a